 Family Liaison Officers: Family Liaison Officers are employed in nine schools, providing pastoral support and parent engagement activities for families.
 The role supports the school community through facilitating parent education, offering individual parenting support, providing information to parents on support services and making resources accessible for families.

 Parent Leadership: Parents have the opportunity to be genuinely engaged within their school communities by participating in Parent & Friends teams, parent forums and networks and school advisory teams.
-The DSS supports and encourages the collaborative partnership of parents working with school leadership teams in their school’s strategic directions.
+Catholic Schools Broken Bay supports and encourages the collaborative partnership of parents working with school leadership teams in their school’s strategic directions.
 The Education Officer – Parent Liaison works closely with school leadership teams and parent bodies to support the development of strong family /school partnerships developing informed, contemporary and well-resourced parent bodies.
 Induction workshops and online resources are available for parent bodies.

 Broken Bay Diocesan Parent Council (CSP): The CSP represents all parents and carers of children in schools across the diocese.
 By assisting parents in their leadership roles within their school community, the CSP aims to encourage all parents and carers to be engaged in their children’s faith, learning and well-being and involved in their school and parish communities.